Terraform-On-Azure-Workshop/terraform-azure-hashiconf2020/README.md

 *Are you ready to show off your Terraform and Azure skills to send our astronaut badger into space?*

 ## How does it work? 🧰

 This week (June 22-26), while HashiConf Digital takes place, we're releasing a **daily #TerraformOnAzure coding challenge**.
 You have **24 hours** to submit the solution for a coding challenge, before we publish a possible solution in this repo.

-Of course, you're free to continue to work longer on your coding challenge and submit that too!
+Of course, you're free to continue to work longer on your coding challenge and still it!
 We want to learn from you as well!
 The goal is for everyone to learn and expore.

+We will release the first coding challenge on **Monday, June 22, at 2PM CEST sharp** ⌚, right after the [HashiConf keynote](https://hashiconf.com/digital-june/).

+Join, participate in all challenges, and claim your exclusive space-themed gift 🎁!

 ## Challenges 💻